Senior Travel Tips: How to Have Great Adventures as an Older Adult

 1. Always ask about senior discounts.

 It never hurts to ask, and it could score you some good deals that aren't even advertised.
-You may also want to think about joining organizations like the AARP, American Seniors Association, or Association of Mature American Citizens, all of which offer travel-related discounts to their members.
-(But keep in mind that each is a lobbying group that takes specific stands on political issues; if you disagree with a group's viewpoint, you might want to pass on becoming a member.)
+Consider joining organizations like the AARP, American Seniors Association, or Association of Mature American Citizens, all of which offer travel-related discounts to their members.
+Keep in mind that these are lobbying groups that take specific stands on political issues.
+If you disagree with a group's viewpoint, you might want to pass on becoming a member.

 2. Go in off-peak seasons.

-You probably have the flexibility to travel when it suits you, and avoiding the prime tourist season can help you save money and avoid crowds.
+You probably have the flexibility to travel when it suits you.
+Avoiding the prime tourist season can help you save money and avoid crowds.
 But make sure you pack for unpredictable weather and research some indoor activities so that you can stay out of the cold or rain.
-Also, be aware that some museums and other tourist sites have limited hours or are completely closed in the off season.
+Also, be aware that some museums and other tourist sites have limited hours or are completely closed off-season.

 3. Get insurance.